Bitcoin Price Prediction December 2022

 Nobody, however, seems to agree on the price of bitcoin in the future.

-Why 2021 Was a Good Year for Bitcoin
+Why 2022 Has Been a Bad Year for Bitcoin

 Over 2021, bitcoin enjoyed a steep rise in its market value.
-At the start of the year, a single coin was valued at $32,000, and by April that number had doubled.
 Traders were optimistic that wider acceptance of bitcoin by merchants and big banks would support the price.

 The Risk-Off Trade

-Bitcoin’s price fell through the first half of 2022, as did the stock market.
+By Jan.
+1, bitcoin had fallen from an all-time high of $68,789.63 on Nov.
+10, 2021, to $47,098.
+The price declined further through the first half of 2022, as did the stock market.
 Investors have turned to assets that perform well in a time of a slowing economy, higher inflation and rising interest rates.

 As cryptocurrency is still widely seen as a risky, speculative asset, this “risk-off” trade brought bitcoin down to below $20,000 in mid-June.
-The current price represents a loss of over 75% of the value bitcoin reached at its November 2021 peak of nearly $69,000, with no signs of a sustained recovery in sight.
+The current price represents a loss of over 75% of the peak value bitcoin reached in November 2021.

 Concerns over the high electricity use associated with bitcoin mining and the banning of cryptocurrency transactions by China also weigh on bitcoin’s value.